 Your network editor has reposted this from H-Announce.
 The byline reflects the original authorship.

-Please join the Center for East Asian Studies at the University of Chicago (CEAS) for their China Lecture Series featuring Professor Nick Admussen, Associate Professor of Chinese Literature and Culture in the Department of Asian Studies at Cornell University on Thursday, May 18, 2021 at 5:00 p.m.
-(Central Daylight Time).
+Please join the Center for East Asian Studies at the University of Chicago (CEAS) for their China Lecture Series featuring Tansen Sen, Professor of History and Director of the Center for Global Asia at NYU Shanghai, and Global Network Professor at NYU, on Thursday, Feburary 4, 2021 at 7:00 p.m.
+(Central Standard Time).

 To register for this event, please click the Zoom link HERE.